mymggithub/Docker-Notes/README.md

 #### -Build the docker

+`docker-username/my-custom-app` is really whatever you want to put for a tag, you account on docker hub account is not needed for local storage.

 `docker build Dockerfile -t docker-username/my-custom-app` - this did not work for me like it said in the video

 `docker build -t docker-username/my-custom-app .` - Recomended